-Programs & Events
+Programs & Events:

-Mondays-Thursdays 8:30-8:50am (note new time) in Muelder Chapel, 3rd floor School of Theology.
+Tuesdays and Thursdays, 8:45 – 9:10 am in Muelder Chapel, 3rd floor School of Theology.

 Begin your day with prayer, song, scripture, reflection, and fellowship.
 This simple service is led by members of our STH community- students, faculty, and staff.
-Contact Lindsay Popper email@example.com to volunteer your leadership for a service.
+Contact Erin firstname.lastname@example.org and Linda email@example.com to volunteer your leadership for a service.

 Saturday Reading Retreats

 These popular one day Study Retreats help students integrate the high calling of academic excellence with spiritual formation.
 A group of 30 or more gather on campus for a day of focused study, community, and worship.
 Most participants are students, but faculty and staff are eagerly welcomed too.
 The day’s rhythm revolves around three brief devotional gatherings in Muelder Chapel.
 Study intentions for the day are declared, and participants enjoy up to six hours of work time – in the library, classrooms, and gathering spaces.
 Some study together in cohorts, others on their own.
 Breakfast, a hearty hot lunch, and snacks are provided, all at no charge.
 Students are remarkably grateful for the Retreat gifts of food, devotion, and community.
 They are also generally surprised and delighted by how effective their study day was, resulting in shared victories of papers written, books read, research completed, and sermons imagined.
-At our evening devotions, comments are shared such as “I never had so much fun studying before.
-I like studying as a Team sport.”
+Registration to the Spiritual life Office required, two days in advance. firstname.lastname@example.org

-All STH Community Retreat: February 14-16, 2014
+All STH Community Retreat: February 12-14, 2016

 Rolling Ridge Retreat Center, North Andover, MA http://www.rollingridge.org/.
 We will gather for a weekend of renewal, rest, and rejoicing along the beautiful lakeshore of Rolling Ridge Retreat Center.
 Our first retreat, “Beside Still Waters” in February 2012, drew 26 members of our community- students, staff, faulty, and spouses.
 Our second retreat, “Tree of Life” was just about at capacity with 39 attending.
 These weekends have been highlights of the entire year for many.
 Delicious food, gracious accommodations, and welcoming community made this a weekend to cherish.
 Opportunities abound to enjoy nature, walk a labyrinth, sing a song, light a candle, make a collage, rise early or sleep in, participate in large and small groups.
 A modest cost is charged for a grand weekend.
 Registration required.